Be Part of the Studio Audience

 Schedule:The Late Show generally tapes Monday through Thursday at 5:30pm (earlier on Thursday); aim to arrive no later than 3pm for check-in.
 For more information, call 212-975-8800.

 Live with Kelly and Ryan, hosted by Kelly Ripa and Ryan Seacrest, is a popular syndicated morning talk show.
 It airs live on weekdays from 9am to 10am.

 Ticket Info: The wait may be long for advance tickets, but it is still possible to get same-day tickets.
-To obtain tickets in advance, find an open day and fill out the ticket-request form online.
+To obtain tickets in advance, find an open day on kellyandryan.com and click through to fill out the request form.
 To get same-day tickets, arrive at the southeast corner of Columbus Avenue and West 67th Street as early as 7am for a standby number.
 After ticket holders are seated, standbys are seated on a first-come, first-served basis.

 Show Requirements: Children between 10 and 17 years old must be accompanied by an adult; those under 10 are not allowed in the studio.
 Cameras are allowed, but flash photography is prohibited.

 Location: The studio is at 7 Lincoln Square, at the southeast corner of Columbus Avenue and West 67th Street.

 Schedule: Live with Kelly and Ryan broadcasts live from 9am to 10am on weekdays.
 Ticket holders should arrive at the studio by or before 7:45am.